 Rice Terrace Cultivation

-Centuries ago, the ancestors of local hill tribes created the rice terraces for a very basic reason: to grow rice.
-Normally, rice flourishes in waterlogged condition.
-Flooded areas such as the Mekong Delta is, therefore, ideal for rice growing.
+Centuries ago, the ancestors of local hill tribes created rice terraces for a very basic reason: to grow rice.
+Normally, rice flourishes in waterlogged conditions.
+Flooded areas such as the Mekong Delta are, therefore, ideal for rice growing.
 But in order to cultivate rice in a vertical condition, farmers need to control the downward flow of water.

 It results in a terraced system, in which water is stored and carried off the fields in a non-erosive manner.
 From Tu Le to Mu Cang Chai, these agricultural feats of precision still thrive today.
-They represent the ingenuity, resourcefulness and hard work of the indeginous people.
+They represent the ingenuity, resourcefulness, and hard work of the indigenous people.

-Tu Le Valley
+1. Tu Le Valley

-Khau Pha Moutain Pass
+2. Khau Pha Moutain Pass

-Mu Cang Chai
+3. Mu Cang Chai

 The scenery suddenly changed after we got through Khau Pha Pass.
 Here, the familiar image of spacious fields is replaced by staggering rice terraces.
 They are carved into steep mountainsides, just like stairways that seemingly ascend to the sky above.
-Seasonal change further enhances this profound beauty, as green rice becomes yellow as it ripens.
+The seasonal change further enhances this profound beauty, as green rice becomes yellow as it ripens.

-It turns the whole area into a sea of gold, creating an irresitible poetic landscape.
-In total, there are more than 2,200 hectares of rice terrace in Mu Cang Chai District.
+It turns the whole area into a sea of gold, creating an irresistible poetic landscape.
+In total, there are more than 2,200 hectares of rice terraces in Mu Cang Chai District.
 Of which 500 are designated as national heritage sites.
-They concentrate around three villages: La Pan Tan, Che Cu Nha and De Xu Phing.
+They concentrate on three villages: La Pan Tan, Che Cu Nha, and De Xu Phing.
 The path to get there is tough, but the view is definitely worth the ride.

-Practical Information in Mu Cang Chai
+Tips for visiting Mu Cang Chai

-- Though the distance from Hanoi to Mu Cang Chai is only 300 kilometres, the road is quite narrow and full of twists and turns.
+- Though the distance from Hanoi to Mu Cang Chai is only 300 kilometers, the road is quite narrow and full of twists and turns.
 That’s why you should expect a lengthy trip (approximately 6.5 hours).

 - Having a private vehicle is the best way to explore this area.
-But I would advise against self-driving, if you are not familiar with the traffic and road condition in Vietnam.
+But I would advise against self-driving if you are not familiar with the traffic and road condition in Vietnam.

 - The only way to reach the three villages is by motorbike.
 Don’t worry if you cannot ride one because there is always a group of hired motorbike drivers.
 It costs around 100.000 VND for a round trip.